PechMV/Horiseon-Mockup/README.md

 ## Changes Made

-* Replaced most div tags into semantic tags
+* Improved HTML by adding semantic tags
 * Added alt text for images
 * Added comments in CSS
 * Adjusted the CSS by reducing repeatative classes